fennicahub/finna/README.md

 | Solace                                                                                 | N/A                        | 2024 | No language (zxx) | Äänite (audio)  | N/A            | Anders Chydenius | N/A      |

+## Case studies

+The analysis codes in case studies 1-2 are included in the inst/extras or [here](https://github.com/fennicahub/finna/tree/main/inst/extras)

 ## Contribute